dpakGit/DevOps_Traning/Terraform/Provider_Configuration/README.md

 In the CLI run the following commands :

-Copy the Access key Id and Secret Access key in the respective commands
+Copy and paste the Access key Id and Secret Access key in the respective commands

 ```